 As recommended by the Technical Regulations (WMO-No. 49), Volume I, Part V: Qualifications and competencies of personnel involved in the provision of meteorological (weather and climate) and hydrological services, Centres should ensure that they have access to an adequate number of people who among them have the required levels of the WIS competencies that are defined in that volume.

 Note: More information on the competencies needed to operate a WIS Centre is provided in Appendix B to this Manual.
-Guidance on developing these competencies is available in Guidance on technical specifications of WIS 2.0.
+Guidance on developing these competencies is available in the Guide to the WIS Vol. II (WMO-No. 1061).

 1.7 WMO documents relevant to WIS